neherlab/pangraph/docs/docs/tutorial/t04-graph-projection.md

 ![img](../assets/t4_klebs_full_pangraph.png)

 Colors indicate the number of times a block occurs.
 Blocks that appear in red are core blocks that are found in every chromosome, while black blocks are only present in a few strains.
-We used the `--no-duplication` flag in the export command, which excludes duplicated blocks from the exported graph.
+We used the `--no-duplicated` flag in the export command, which excludes duplicated blocks from the exported graph.
 This simplifies the visualization, which would otherwise be highly "tangled-up" by these duplications.

 An even better option, based on our python library, is discussed in [a later part of the tutorial](../pypangraph/t09-untangling-with-junctions.md): rather than dropping the duplicated blocks, it disentangles them by their junction context, giving a clear graph while keeping the full accessory diversity.